For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/product/identify-tagged-and-untagged-spend-with-tag-explorer.html

 - Account Groups allow you to apply tags at the account level, which then flow through to any resource which is consumed by that account.
 Functionally, these are very similar to project labels in GCP.

-- Collections (currently in beta) allow you to apply tags using arbitrary rules that you define.
+- Business Dimensions allow you to apply tags using arbitrary rules that you define.

 Many customers also use Tag Explorer for asset management.
 Continuing the previous example, if I wanted to identify which resources are currently missing "Team" tags, I need only click on the "Not Set" segment for Team to display those resources in the table below.

 Not all AWS resources supporting tagging.
 In the "Untaggable Spend" tab, we provide a simple interface to see all AWS resources that don't currently support tags.
-Note that Account Groups and Collections face no comparable restrictions, so aren't displayed in this view.
+Note that Account Groups and Business Dimensions face no comparable restrictions, so they aren't displayed in this view.

 Frequently Asked Questions